-Having lost/donated my old Northwave road shoes to my brother the last time he forgot his whilst down south, I opted for a pair of 2018 Northwave Extreme road shoes via our good friends at i-ride who also provide us with our DeFeet socks and Catlike Helmets.
+Having lost/donated my old Northwave road shoes to my brother the last time he forgot his whilst down south, I opted for a pair of 2018 Northwave Extreme road shoes via our good friends at i-ride who also provide us with our DeFeet socks.

 They are an identical fit to that of my Northwave MTB shoes, so it's good to keep everything similar to protect one's ageing knees, and once the cleats were attached the final piece of the puzzle was complete.

 The full bike build specification is listed below for information.
 For those interested, the bike weighs 9.99kg or 22lbs.

 As mentioned previously, there are a few practical compromises, but it's here to give an authentic feel of riding a 1990's steel racing bicycle.